Brand Salience: Objective

 - Building Salience: Levers and Examples

-Typically, strong brands have higher salience, whereas weak brands have little or none.
-Without brand salience, people would find it difficult to choose your brand throughout their micro-moments or when they need to make a purchasing decision.
+Strong brands typically have higher salience, whereas weak brands have little or no. Without brand salience, people would find it difficult to choose your brand throughout their micro-moments or when they need to make a purchasing decision.